GeneralMills/gmi_common_dbt_utils/README.md

 ```

 #### smart_source
-This macro helps use keep a check on the bigquery costs and at the same time validate sql queries end to end.
+This macro helps us keep a check on the bigquery costs and at the same time validate sql queries end to end.
 You can use the codegen package to have the script generated and then replace `source` with `smart_source`.
 [Link](https://github.com/dbt-labs/dbt-codegen#usage-1) on usage of codegen for generating SQL for a base model